carmen-ruby/carmen/README.md

+# Carmen

-# Carmen- A repository of geographic regions for Ruby
+> A repository of geographic regions for Ruby

 [![Build Status](https://secure.travis-ci.org/jim/carmen.png?branch=master)](http://travis-ci.org/jim/carmen)

-Carmen 1.0.0 is now out, after more than a year in beta.
-This release is a rewrite of the library, separating out the geographic components from the Rails-specific view helpers.
+Carmen features the following:

+* Clean API
+* Complete countries & regions data from the iso-codes Debian package
+* A sane approach to internationalization

+## Ruby on Rails

 If you are using Carmen with Rails, you should check out the [carmen-rails](http://github.com/jim/carmen-rails) library.

-The [0.2.x branch](https://github.com/jim/carmen/tree/0.2.x) contains the previous
-version of Carmen should you need it for some reason.

-**Carmen now requires Ruby 1.9.3 The [ruby-18 branch](https://github.com/jim/carmen/tree/ruby-18) contains the last stable version of Carmen that will run on Ruby 1.8.x.

-Carmen 1.0 features the following:

-* A new, cleaner API
-* More complete data via the iso-codes Debian package (idea borrowed from [here](https://github.com/pluginaweek/has_addresses))
-* A sane approach to internationalization

 # How to Use Carmen